 5. Replace broken fence panels

 You might have felt the effects of Storm Aileen or Storm Eleanor this winter, as they tore through parts of the UK, causing lots of damage on their way.
 If your poor garden was damaged, it’s time to get repairing!
 One of the most common forms of damage is of course broken fence panels but luckily, we have a huge range to choose from here.
-The panels come in standard sizes so you’ll certain find the right panel/s for your garden.
+The panels come in standard sizes so you’ll certainly find the right panel/s for your garden.

 6. Prepare your raised beds